itkarpathy/BBC_website/README.md

 # BBC website clone

-I builded this clone website that you can see who and what can I do copy of the technics by still days.
+I build this clone website that you can see who and what can I do copy of the technics by still days.
 Just opening the fresh bbc-co-uk website and let see the same point and menu-bar or links over there.
 Of yourse I could be up dating and adding more comments like article or blog comments.